praktikant101/mailing/README.md

 Once cloned, in the root directory of the project, where files like "docker-compose", "Dockerfile" are located, create a .env file as per .env_example and fill in environment parameters.

-You can set 'DB_ENGINE="django.db.backends.postgresql_psycopg2"' and make sure you to insert TOKEN that will be in mailing via [API](https://probe.fbrq.cloud/docs).
+You can set 'DB_ENGINE="django.db.backends.postgresql_psycopg2"' and make sure you to insert TOKEN that will be in mailing via this [API](https://probe.fbrq.cloud/docs).

 ### Emailing (Optional)